The prevention of money laundering and combating the financing of terrorism

 - a customer obtains a cheque cashing facility

-As noted in ongoing monitoring, casinos are expected to approach this requirement on a risk-sensitive basis.
+As noted in the final paragraph of the ongoing monitoring section of this guidance, casinos are expected to approach this requirement on a risk-sensitive basis.
 Dependent on how frequently a casino forms 'business relationships' it may be good practice to apply ongoing monitoring more widely.
 Regular players should be the subject of closer scrutiny and their level of play should be assessed with reference to the information already known about them, and where necessary, additional information must be collected and retained about the source of their funds.

 General legal and regulatory requirements Next section